 Protected Categories Across Jurisdictions

 The protected categories each jurisdiction requires you to test differ in scope and specificity.
 NYC LL144 tests for race, ethnicity, and sex, and requires intersectional analysis combining these categories.
-Colorado SB205 defines algorithmic discrimination across 12 protected categories, making it the most expansive U.S. list [Colorado SB 24-205, Section 6-1-1701].
+Colorado SB 24-205 defines algorithmic discrimination across protected categories drawn from Colorado anti-discrimination law (CADA) as enumerated in § 6-1-1701: age, color, disability, ethnicity, genetic information, limited English proficiency, national origin, race, religion, reproductive health, sex, veteran status, and any other class protected under Colorado or federal law.
 The EU AI Act does not enumerate specific categories but requires testing against “harmful biases” affecting “fundamental rights,” which is broader than any enumerated list.

-Organizations operating under all three jurisdictions need to test the Colorado list at minimum, then add fundamental rights analysis for EU compliance.
+Organizations operating under all three jurisdictions need to test Colorado’s comprehensive category list at minimum, then add fundamental rights analysis for EU compliance.

 |---|---|---|---|